awsdocs/amazon-transcribe-developer-guide/doc_source/API_streaming_StartStreamTranscription.md

 Shows whether speaker identification was enabled in the stream\.

  ** [ VocabularyFilterMethod ](#API_streaming_StartStreamTranscription_ResponseSyntax) **   <a name="transcribe-streaming_StartStreamTranscription-response-VocabularyFilterMethod"></a>
-The vocabulary filtering method used in the real\-time stream\.
+The vocabulary filtering method used in the media stream\.
 Valid Values:` remove | mask | tag`

  ** [ VocabularyFilterName ](#API_streaming_StartStreamTranscription_ResponseSyntax) **   <a name="transcribe-streaming_StartStreamTranscription-response-VocabularyFilterName"></a>
-The name of the vocabulary filter used in your real\-time stream\.
+The name of the vocabulary filter used in your media stream\.
 Length Constraints: Minimum length of 1\.
 Maximum length of 200\.
 Pattern: `^[0-9a-zA-Z._-]+`